Contesting a Will

-We are so confident in our ability to add value to your case and obtain you the maximum result at minimum cost, that we are prepared to provide you with a 90 day free trial of our legal services to establish our professionalism and competence.
+Our will contest lawyers are so confident in our ability to contesting wills and add value to your case and obtain you the maximum result at minimum cost, that we are prepared to provide you with a 90 day free trial of our legal services to establish our professionalism and competence.

 *** NEW FIXED FEE ARRANGEMENT ***